 Mor, Menahem.
 “What Does Tel Shalem Have to Do with the Bar Kokhba Revolt?.”
 Scripta Judaica Cracoviensia 11 (2013): 76–96.

-Mor claims that the Tel Shalem Ketuba should be dated to 130 CE.
+Mor, based on Bowersock 2003, claims that the Tel Shalem Ketuba should be dated to 130 CE.
 The inscription and the gate that it adorned were erected by the Sixth (Ferrata) Legion in honor of Hadrian’s journey to the region.
 Hence the inscription and its size bear no testimony to the intensity of the revolt or to Rome’s effort to liquidate it since the inscription was made prior to the revolt.

 Mor, Uri.
 Judean Hebrew: The Language of the Hebrew Documents from Judea between the First and the Second Revolts.
 Jerusalem 2015

-A basic text on Ancient Hebrew.
+Mor's monograph presents a comprehensive study of Ancient Hebrew.
 The author presents Hebrew grammar in an in-depth analysis of the entire body of non-biblical Hebrew documents written between the Great Revolt and Bar Kokhba Revolt.
-He reconstructs the status of ‘Judaite Hebrew’, as he terms it, in the development of the Hebrew language.
+He reconstructs the status of ‘Judaite Hebrew,’ as he terms it, in the development of the Hebrew language.

 Wise, Michael Owen.
 Language and Literacy in Roman Judaea.
 A Study of the Bar Kokhba Documents, New Haven 2015

-This book examines the scholarship among the rural Jewish elite in the interim between the two revolts.
+This book examines the literacy among the rural Jewish elite in the interim between the two revolts.
 Based on an analysis of the literature of the period, the author found that although Aramaic was the common language of the people, an effort was made to use Hebrew, especially in legal documents.
 Greek was used only by city dwellers.

 Yadin, Yigael.
 Bar-Kokhba: The rediscovery of the legendary hero of the last Jewish revolt against Imperial Rome.
 London: Weidenfeld and Nicolson, 1971.